 Let’s kick things off with saying that self storage is the biggest opportunity for wealth creation in our generation.

-If you haven’t already read ’Is Self Storage Property Investing A Good Idea’ we highly recommend that you do.
-You’ll hear how the outlay and outgoings around self storage differ dramatically to a residential property investment, see enticing facts and figures from professional bodies and associations, as well as learn what’s fuelling major growth in the industry.
+If you haven’t already read ’Is Self Storage Property Investing A Good Idea?’ we highly recommend that you do.
+You’ll hear how the outlay and outgoings around self storage differ dramatically to a residential property investment, see enticing facts and figures from professional bodies and associations, as well as learn what’s fueling major growth in the industry.

 Now you’ve got that under your belt, let’s dive in to detail.